markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

 ## White space and indentation

 Indentation and white space help the reader to parse related code blocks, so *keep them consistent*.
-Mismatched indentation can make your code much more difficult to understand.
+Mismatched indentation can make your code much trickier to understand.

 ## Reduce line length